J. T. Barrett

-Joe Thomas Barrett IV (born January 23, 1995) is an American football coach and former quarterback who is the assistant quarterbacks coach for the Detroit Lions of the National Football League (NFL).
-He played college football for the Ohio State Buckeyes, and was signed as an undrafted free agent by the New Orleans Saints in 2018.
-He was also a member of the Seattle Seahawks, Pittsburgh Steelers, and Edmonton Elks.
+Joseph Thomas Barrett IV (born January 23, 1995) is an American football coach and former quarterback who is the quarterbacks coach for the Chicago Bears of the National Football League (NFL).
+He played college football for the Ohio State Buckeyes, earning third-team All-American honors in 2014.
+Barrett was signed as an undrafted free agent by the NFL's New Orleans Saints in 2018.
+He also played for the Seattle Seahawks, Pittsburgh Steelers, and Edmonton Elks.

+After retiring as a player, Barrett pursued a coaching career and was an assistant coach for the Detroit Lions from 2022 to 2024.

-Early years
+Early life

 Barrett attended S. H. Rider High School in Wichita Falls, Texas, where he was a three-sport athlete in football, basketball, and track.
 He played as a dual-threat quarterback for the Raiders football team.
 As a junior, he rushed for over 1,500 yards and passed for over 1,600 yards, totaling 23 touchdowns.
 In his senior season, he rushed for 569 yards with seven touchdowns and passed for 784 yards and five touchdowns before tearing his ACL in October, which ended his high school career prematurely.
 In spring 2011, Barrett joined the school's track & field team, recording a personal-best time of 11.10 seconds in the 100-meter dash at the Iowa Park Relays, winning the event, while also running the second leg in the 4 x 400-meter relay, helping them earn a second-place finish with a time of 3:46.05 minutes.

-Recruiting

 Barrett was ranked by the Rivals.com recruiting network as a four-star recruit and the seventh best dual-threat quarterback in his class.
 He committed to Ohio State University in April 2012.